openai/openai-dotnet/README.md

 In this example, you have a JSON document with the monthly sales information of different products, and you want to build an assistant capable of analyzing it and answering questions about it.

-To achieve this, use both `FileClient` from the `OpenAI.Files` namespace and `AssistantClient` from the `OpenAI.Assistants` namespace.
+To achieve this, use both `OpenAIFileClient` from the `OpenAI.Files` namespace and `AssistantClient` from the `OpenAI.Assistants` namespace.

 Important: The Assistants REST API is currently in beta.
 As such, the details are subject to change, and correspondingly the `AssistantClient` is attributed as `[Experimental]`.
 To use it, suppress the `OPENAI001` warning at either the project level or, as below, in the code itself.